janneshopman/runTimeChannelBudgets/README.md

 channelBudgets -latestTime
 </pre>

-* the "-latestTime" option should be left away if intermediate field averages are output by calcBudgets.
+* The "-latestTime" option should be left away if intermediate field averages are output by calcBudgets.
 * The utility is based on the "postChannel" utility.
 It reads the budget component fields in "readFields.H", combines them to form the budget terms in "calculateFields.H" and finally applies spatial averaging in "collapse", after which the resulting line plots are written to "graphs/\<timeDirectory\>".
 * The utility reads the "postChannelDict" inside the "constant" directory, containing mesh information for averaging.
 An example is found in "cases/templateCase/constant/postChannelDict".